-Direct-To-Consumer Medicine: Quick And Discreet, But What's Lost?
+Perspective: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?

 There's also the risk of muddying the critical distinction between health and wellness: Hims' marketing and website design places FDA-approved drugs like propranolol — commonly used off-label to treat performance anxiety — alongside supplements like biotin gummies, conflating the two categories for unwitting consumers.

 One could argue that direct-to-consumer medical startups and their venture capital investors are attempting to disrupt primary care by "unbundling" it.
 This goal contrasts with the vision of primary care enshrined in legislation like the Affordable Care Act, which championed a "patient-centered medical home" where a strong physician-patient relationship is supported by ancillary professionals.
-Instead, the e-commerce model takes the view that physicians are middlemen clinging to an industry ripe for change — much like taxi cabs, bookstores, and hotels in the days before Uber, Amazon, and Airbnb.
+Instead, the e-commerce model takes the view that physicians are middlemen clinging to an industry ripe for change — much like taxicabs, bookstores and hotels in the days before Uber, Amazon and Airbnb.

 In this technocratic, patient-empowered dream, however, I can't help but wonder what is lost.
 During my primary care rotation, I would always begin conversations with patients by asking what prompted their visit.
 Yet the conversation hardly ever ended there.
 Our agenda was dynamic, hinged to the information gathered in real time in the exam room.

-Frequently, we'd shift gears to discuss a patient's previous diagnoses, to address new concerns such as high blood pressure readings, or to talk about plans for end of life care.
-We often discussed evidence-based preventive measures — like options for eating healthier, methods to quit smoking, or guidelines for colon cancer screening.
-In other words, we would act on the concerns of the present, but also anticipate the needs of the future.
+Frequently, we would shift gears to discuss a patient's previous diagnoses, to address new concerns such as high blood pressure readings, or to talk about plans for end-of-life care.
+We often discussed evidence-based preventive measures — like options for eating healthier, methods to quit smoking or guidelines for colon cancer screening.
+In other words, we would not only act on the concerns of the present, but also anticipate the needs of the future.

 In many ways, Hims and other startups are capitalizing on a cultural moment.
 Their products address a genuine frustration with the current state of American health care, and they are emblematic of what's likely to be a lasting trend toward commodification in medicine.
 The companies' early successes are arguably a smoke signal for traditional primary care — a warning that doctors' offices must adapt to become less clunky and bureaucratic.

 The question of whether companies like Hims and Roman are heroes or villains of the health care ecosystem continues to be hotly debated.
-Christina Farr, a reporter for CNBC, recently tweeted that the rise of personal wellness startups was "the most divisive trend" she's seen in her years covering health and technology.
+Christina Farr, a reporter for CNBC, recently tweeted that the rise of personal wellness startups was "the most divisive trend" she has seen in her years covering health and technology.

-I'd like to think there is room for both health care models to coexist.
-Considering how big the direct-to-consumer market has now become, today's primary care physicians have a pragmatic obligation to ask patients if they use online wellness companies, to understand which products they offer, and to counsel patients on the potential risks and benefits of those products.
+I would like to think there is room for both health care models to coexist.
+Considering how big the direct-to-consumer market has become, today's primary care physicians have a pragmatic obligation to ask patients if they use online wellness companies, to understand which products they offer and to counsel patients on the potential risks and benefits of those products.
 If these companies are leveraged correctly, they very well could declutter primary care and break down barriers to access.
 But we should push for greater regulation to address potential ethical concerns, draw clear distinctions between health and wellness, and establish guidelines that protect our patients.

 As more startups like Hims take root, the window of opportunity to set the rules of direct-to-consumer medicine will close.
 The time to act is now.